Sidewalk cycling

 Sidewalk cycling is the practice of riding bicycles on sidewalks or footpaths, where pedestrians usually have priority.
 It is controversial, and is illegal in many countries (including well-known cycling countries such as the Netherlands and Denmark), in some municipalities, cities or districts, while in some places it is only permitted for children up to the age of 12 or 14.

 Cycling on sidewalks puts cyclists in direct conflict with pedestrians, and undermines the principle of a reverse traffic pyramid.
 Some instead advocate vehicular cycling in places without dedicated cycling infrastructure, which is in line with the principle of an inverted traffic pyramid that prioritizes the convenience and safety of pedestrians, cyclists, and motorists, in that order.

 Some argue that cars take up most of the traffic, while cyclists and pedestrians often come second in urban planning and traffic planning, and have to "fight for the crumbs".
 In contrast, sidewalks are designed for walking speed, and often have curbs and other obstacles (benches, signs, lamp posts, garbage cans) that make them uncomfortable or risky to cycle on.
 Cycling on sidewalks has been greatly reduced in places where streets have been redesigned with pedestrians and cyclists in mind.

 History

 Most legislation assumes for cycling either on separate cycling infrastructure or together with cars.
 In Norway, cycling on sidewalks was allowed for adults in 1978, and continued in 1986.
-It has been argued that original intent of the law was for children and "weak" cyclists to use the sidewalk, while adults still were expected to use the roadway for cycling.
+It has been argued that the original intent of the law was for children and "weak" cyclists to use the sidewalk, while adults still were expected to use the roadway for cycling.
 In a commentary on why Norwegian cycling culture in the 2010s has become so aggressive, it has been argued that it was a big mistake to allow cycling on sidewalks in the 1970s.
 Some argue that allowing cycling on sidewalks even prevents development of dedicated cycling infrastructure.
 On the other hand, it has been argued that the development of dedicated cycling infrastructure also benefits motorists and pedestrians.